HadoukenIO/layouts-service/README.md

 ### Dependencies
 - OpenFin version for applications using Layouts = 9.61.38.41
-- OpenFin version used in the Layouts service = 9.61.38.41
+- OpenFin version used in the Layouts Service = 9.61.38.41
 - RVM >= 4.7

 ### Features